 - Sense of Belonging on Campus

 Mentorship and support are key drivers of success.
 In an effort to enrich the student experience, a mentorship program has been implemented to help GSE participants connect to and create unique relationships with underrepresented undergraduate students.
-This program component seeks to provide a mutually enriching experience for both the mentor and mentee, as they will be afforded opportunities to share various experiences (i.e., academic, personal, professional, social and more) while learning from one another.
+This program component seeks to provide a mutually enriching experience for both the mentor and mentee, as they are afforded opportunities to share various experiences (i.e., academic, personal, professional, social and more) while learning from one another.

 - Demystifying graduate school for students

 - Providing constructive and supportive feedback